zranger1/pixelblaze-client/README.md

 Note that you must call _enable_flash_save() in order to use the saveFlash parameter to make your new timing (semi) permanent.

+#### setPixelCount(nPixels):
+Sets the number of LEDs attached to the Pixelblaze.
+Does not alter the current pixel map, which may then be incorrect after pixelCount has changed.

+CAUTION: This always causes a flash write, and should be used only if you have a specific need to change the LED count dynamically.
+For normal uses the "Settings" page of Pixelblaze Web UI is the recommended way to configure this value.

 #### setSequenceTimer(n)
 Sets number of milliseconds the Pixelblaze's sequencer will run each pattern before switching to the next.